CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 Now run `python3 --version` again and you should see the latest Python as the output.

 ## Fix pip and disutils
 Installing the new version of Python will break `pip` as the `disutils` for Python3.10 is missing.
-You will see an error similar to the below
+You will see an error like the below

 ```text
 ImportError: cannot import name 'sysconfig' from 'distutils' (/usr/lib/python3.10/distutils/__init__.py)